richard-sebos/articles/2025-06-14-SSHD-Config/2025-06-14-SSHD-Config.md

+- There a few different first 10 changes video and blogs about SSH but that is not this.
+- I wanted this to be about grouping SSH into security policies and making flexable to securely change the SSH
+- These policies will be broken down into
+    - Connection Limiting
+    - Limit Login
+    - Disable Forwarding and Tunneling
+    - Environment .ssh Variables
+    - Overwrite Limitation When Needed

+## sshd_config
+- The SSH server is a flex service with lots of options to customize it to do what you need
+- The default sshd_config can seem overwelling but it is there to document the options and default values.
+- One of the features of the sshd_config is the include files in the sshd_config.d directory
+- This allow you to group options into files and we are going to use that feature to create SSH security policies

 ## Connection Limiting

+- the first policy will set timeout limits
 This configuration hardens the SSH server by enforcing strict session timeouts, mitigating CVE-2024-6387, and limiting unauthenticated connection attempts to reduce the risk of brute-force attacks.

 ```bash